sdf_random_split

 sdf_random_split(x, training = 0.5, test = 0.5)

-is not guaranteed to produce training
+is not guaranteed to produce training and test partitions of equal size.

 Value

-An list
+An R list of tbl_sparks.

 Examples